 For those parents taking on the challenge of travelling India with kids, particularly young ones, there may come a point when you feel you all just need a good old fashioned play area; be it a playground or even, dare I say it, soft play.
-If travelling through Bangalore, which many do as a transit hub and to stock up on Western comforts, take the opportunity to dip into ‘normality’ and visit one of the many play areas.
+If travelling through Bangalore, which many do as a transit hub and to stock up on Western comforts, take the opportunity to dip into ‘normality’ and visit one of the many kids play areas.

-We spent a year living close to the city centre (Koramangala) and these are our favourite play areas in Bangalore.
+We spent a year living close to the city centre (Koramangala) and these are our favourite kids play areas in Bangalore.
 As we didn’t have a driver (many expats do!), we would always opt for an auto (tuk-tuk) to get around; my boys loved them!
 You may wish to read my post about travelling around Bangalore in an auto.

 Indoor play areas